HappySunChild/pyhook/README.md

 pip install git+https://github.com/HappySunChild/pyhook
 ```

-This has been ceded by https://github.com/HappySunChild/discord
+This has been superseded by https://github.com/HappySunChild/discord